Youhana-Hana/pcf-dashboard/README.md

 * Offline

-Offline is a bit tricky as best practicies is to install node modules through `npm` or `yarn`. there are situation where internet is not available.
+Offline is a bit tricky as best practice is to install node modules through `npm` or `yarn`. there are situation where internet is not available.
 In our case we covered through `artifacts` or using checked-in node_modules.
-**checked-in node_modules works on lunix, there are case where it might not work on Windows or Apple. in this case delete all node_modules and reinstall them sing above command**
+**checked-in node_modules works on linux, there are case where it might not work on Windows or Apple. in this case delete all node_modules and reinstall them using above commands**

 #### Alternatives
 * Enable npmjs.org to install dependencies